 Here are some tips for making the best Tori no Karaage!

-- Cut the chicken the size of no more than 2 inches.
-And you want them to be the same size in order to cook them evenly!
+- Cut the chicken into pieces of no more than 2 inches.
+And you want them all to be the same size in order to cook evenly!

 - To get the crispiest Tori no Karaage, you want to do a double fry.
 For the first fry, fry on a low heat for a longer time.
 For the second fry use a high heat for a short time.